dell/ansible-unity/README.md

 As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
 If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).

 Alternatively, the support is available through [GitHub Issues](https://github.com/dell/ansible-unity/issues) or at [Dell Community forum](https://www.dell.com/community/Automation/bd-p/Automation).
-Ansible Modules for Dell Technologies Unity deprecation cycle is aligned with that of [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).